staabm/staabm.github.io/_posts/2022-06-23-phpstan-sprintf-sscanf-inference.md

 ## PHPStan sprintf/sscanf type inference

-In a series of pull requests I have been working on the improving the PHPStan type inference for `sprintf`, `vsprintf` and `sscanf`.
+In a series of pull requests I have been working on improving the PHPStan type inference for `sprintf`, `vsprintf` and `sscanf`.

 ### `sprintf` inference